TEDS Data Dictionary

 The measures used in the study are described in full in a separate page.

 The In Home data were collected between 1998 and 2001.
-Data were collected from a relatively small, selected sub-sample of the TEDS families (including some families from all cohorts, with twins born between 1994 and 1996).
-Data collection was arranged as soon as possible after the return of booklets from the 4 Year study.
+Data were collected from a relatively small, selected sub-sample of the TEDS families.
+This included some families from all cohorts, with twins born between 1994 and 1996.
+Data collection visits were arranged as soon as possible after the return of booklets from the 4 Year study.
 Twin ages varied from roughly 4 to 5 years, with an average around 4.5 years, when the data were collected.

 The sample